joostkremers/visual-fill-column/README.md

 `visual-fill-column-extra-text-width`: extra columns added to the left and right side of the text area.
 This should be a cons cell of two integers `(<left> . <right>)`.
 If `visual-fill-column-center-text` is `t`, the text area is centred before the extra columns are added.
 This is currently used by `writeroom-mode` to add room for line numbers without shifting the text off-centre.

 `visual-fill-column-fringes-outside-margins`: if set to `t`, put the fringes outside the margins.
+Widening the margin would normally cause the fringes to be pushed inward, because by default, they appear between the margins and the text.
+This effect may be visually less appealing, therefore, `visual-fill-column-mode` places the fringes outside the margins.
+If you prefer to have the fringes inside the margins, unset this option.

 These four options are buffer-local, so the values you set in your init file are default values.
 They can also be set in mode hooks or directory or file local variables in order to customise particular files or file types.